 City driving skills take a long time to acquire.
-Spend as much time as possible driving in many circumstances with your teen.
-This should include driving at night and in inclement weather.
-Plan trips to less familiar places where you might not normally travel.
+Spend as much time and drive in as many circumstances with your teen (night, inclement weather) as you are able.
+Plan trips to less-familiar places where you might not normally travel.